Mishin870/tardis/README.md

 > Exact values for each difficulty level are shown in the setting tooltips in-game.

+> When SpaceAge is enabled, Hard difficulty changes (uses space resources).

 ## Commands

 `/give-lost-tardis-buildings` - Recovers lost TARDIS items (admin only)